Overview of Rule-Based Test Generation

 Rules allow you to overlay constraints onto the Model, quickly generating different combinations of paths.
 This provides a fast alternative when modelling out the full logic for each set of scenarios would be cumbersome.

-With rules and coverage profiles, Test Modeller can generate accurate tests for complex systems.
+With rules and coverage profiles, Quality Modeller can generate accurate tests for complex systems.
 Yet, the flowcharts their simplicity and usability.
 This is because rules provide a compact alternative to modelling out the full business logic as flowcharts.

 Key concepts